 Traditional metal and wire braces are still one of the most common form of orthodontics, but the field has expanded to include invisible braces and aligners.
-Orthodontic treatment is any treatment used to alter the position of the teeth to improve a patient’s bite, functionality, and esthetics.
+As best orthodontists in Etobicoke we provide treatments that are done to alter the position of the teeth to improve a patient’s bite, functionality, and esthetics.
 While some may think of orthodontic treatment as cosmetic dentistry, aligning teeth into the proper position can actually have a profound effect on the overall health of a mouth and teeth.

 After orthodontic treatments, patients are usually given a retainer to be worn for a determined amount of time to ensure teeth do not revert back to their former positions.
 Fixed retainers, which are cemented to the back of the upper and/or lower front teeth, are also often used, to ensure that the teeth cannot relapse.